-The purpose of this document is to summarize key recommendations for operators of lodging establishments (hotels, motels, bed-and-breakfasts) regarding COVID-19 and guidance for Governor Northam’s Executive Orders 61, 63, and 65.
+The purpose of this document is to summarize key recommendations for operators of lodging establishments (hotels, motels, bed-and-breakfasts) regarding COVID-19 and guidance for Governor Northam’s Executive Orders.

 Lodging establishments should consider the recommended precautions from the Center for Disease Control (CDC) regarding COVID-19.
-It is imperative for the safety and well-being of staff, guests, and the community that operators of lodging establishments strive to prevent further spread of COVID-19 and abide by the details of Executive Order 61 (and any EO to follow).
+It is imperative for the safety and well-being of staff, guests, and the community that operators of lodging establishments strive to prevent further spread of COVID-19 and abide by the details of the most current Executive Order.

-Executive Order 63 requires customer-facing employees and all patrons in any indoor place where people congregate to wear face coverings over their nose and mouth as advised by the CDC.
+Executive Order 72 requires employees and all patrons in any indoor place where people congregate to wear face coverings over their nose and mouth as advised by the CDC.
 This requirement applies to employees in hotels, and to patrons in indoor spaces in hotels, except inside guest rooms.

 Food Service and Kitchenware:

-- All dining and food service in hotels should follow the Food and Beverage requirements for the Phase the locality is in.
+- All dining and food service in hotels should follow the Food and Beverage requirements for in the Guidelines for all Business Sectors.

 Swimming Pools/Spas, Fitness Centers, and Personal Care Services:

-- All gyms, spas, and aquatic facilities should follow sector-specific guidance requirements for the Phase the locality is in.
+- All gyms, spas, and aquatic facilities should follow sector-specific guidance requirements in the Guidelines for all Business Sectors.

-- Lobbies and hallways will remain open to the public.
-However, staff should monitor these areas closely to encourage guests to maintain 6 feet or more between persons.
+- Staff should monitor common areas to encourage guests to maintain 6 feet or more between persons.

 - Staff can apply pieces of tape on the floor at intervals of 6 feet in areas where lines may form.
 Guests should be encouraged to stand in line where the tape is marked on the floor to help maintain adequate social distancing.